 Each state has different laws about the types of losses for which compensation is allowed.

-In most wrongful death cases, the family agrees upon how the money should be divided and the judge simply approves the agreement.
+In most of these cases, the family agrees upon how the money should be divided and the judge simply approves the agreement.
 But if the family cannot agree upon a distribution that is fair to all, the judge will take testimony and then decide the amount each person will receive.

 This depends on the state where the suit is filed and the facts of your case.
 It is generally between 6 months and 3 years, but if there was intent to kill (murder in the criminal context), there may be no limit.
 Each state’s law provides for a “statute of limitations” for different kinds of cases.
 A lawyer needs to be consulted, and your lawyer needs to consider this when deciding in what state to file a lawsuit.
 In some cases, the suit could be filed in 2 or more states, and it is up to the attorney to decide which state is best for his or her client.

 Yes, and Fred has had cases where that has happened.
-In one, a hotel was clearly at fault for the death of someone who had stayed there.
+In one, a hotel was clearly at fault.
 The hotel did not want bad press and quickly settled for several million dollars.
 However, when a company is not willing to settle, the only way to get compensation is to file a lawsuit.

 At our law firm, we generally start settlement negotiations with a “demand letter” stating what the case is about and how much money the family should get for the loss of their loved one.
 If the company is unwilling to settle, we continue working to get a settlement, even after we file a lawsuit.
 Sometimes cases are settled right before or during a trial.